bunnyxt/wows-info-bot-via-qqbot/README.md

+> ## Special notice: QQbot will be unavailable due to SmartQQ stop service on Jan.
+1st 2019 and this plugin will be unavailable too.
+Thanks for your support and help!

 # wows-info-bot-via-qqbot

 A qq bot to provide info(etc. player stat and deto) of online PC game World of Warships(WoWS) via qqbot.